-Category Rating Comments Overall rating: Highly Satisfactory Project has addressed the system level in problem solving, which guaranties sustainability of the results produced.
-Activity Result 4.1: Improved enabling environment for CRM as systemic, institutional and Highly Satisfactory The project has reached a significant improvement in the legal and regulatory framework in the agro-forestry sector.
-This is an example of targeted individual levels institutional capacity development efforts.
+Category Rating Comments Overall rating: Highly Project has addressed the system level Satisfactory in problem solving, which guaranties sustainability of the results produced.
+Activity Result 4.1: Improved Highly The project has reached a significant enabling environment for CRM at systemic, institutional and Satisfactory improvement in the legal and regulatory framework in the agro-forestry sector. systemic, institutional and This is an example of targeted individual levels institutional capacity development efforts.
 Activity Result 4.2: Sustainably productive agro-forestry CRM tools, financing and implementation models demonstrated in the Gissar river basin Satisfactory The project is fully in line with the plan and is expected to deliver most of the expected outcomes.
-Activity Result 4.3: Knowledge of how to incorporate climate variability and change knowledge and risks into development processes at local, regional and national levels disseminated Highly Satisfactory A significant result is achieved in bringing best-case practices under the attention of the local stakeholders thereby ensuring further dissemination of knowledge and its application in planning processes.
+Activity Result 4.3: Knowledge of how to incorporate climate variability and change knowledge and risks into development processes at local, regional and national levels disseminated Satisfactory A significant result is achieved in bringing best-case practices under the attention of the local stakeholders thereby ensuring further dissemination of knowledge and its application in planning processes.
 Activity Result 4.4: Scaling up of effective management planning in protected areas of Tajikistan implemented Highly Satisfactory Visible results have been achieved in introducing management planning and financial planning tools for the effective management of protected areas in Tajikistan.
 Project Management Arrangements Marginally Satisfactory The technical expertise and the decision-making power are split within the project, which does increase the transaction costs.
 Sustainability, Synergy, and Replication Highly Satisfactory The project has produced changes that have all preconditions to be considered sustainable.